Manila's 4th congressional district

 Manila's 4th congressional district is one of the six congressional districts of the Philippines in the city of Manila.
 It has been represented in the House of Representatives of the Philippines since 1949.
 The district consists of barangays 395 to 586 in the northern Manila district of Sampaloc bordering Quezon City.
-It is currently represented in the 20th Congress by Giselle Lazaro-Maceda of Asenso Manileño.
+It is currently represented in the 20th Congress by Giselle Lazaro-Maceda of the Nationalist People's Coalition and Asenso Manileño.

 Previously from 1949 to 1972, the district encompassed the southern Manila districts of Ermita, Intramuros, Malate, Paco, Pandacan, Port Area, and Santa Ana, which also includes the present-day San Andres.
-The current configuration took efect after the restoration of the Congress in 1987, when the aforementioned districts were reapportioned to the new fifth and sixth districts, respectively, while the fourth district was reapportioned to encompass Sampaloc.
+The current configuration took effect after the restoration of the Congress in 1987, when the aforementioned districts were reapportioned to the new fifth and sixth districts, respectively, while the fourth district was reapportioned to encompass Sampaloc.